-7.13 FUEL SYSTEM
+7.16 FUEL SYSTEM

-Fuel is contained in a single 20-gallon tank located under the baggage floor behind the seats.
+Fuel is contained in a single 20-gallon tank (bladder for MY17 aircraft) located under the baggage floor behind the seats.
 The fuel quantity indicating system uses an auto-calibrating float-type fuel level sensor that is accurate to within ± one gallon in coordinated, straight and level, unaccelerated flight.
 A separate fuel level sensing system will activate a red LED warning light on the fuel quantity gauge when less than two gallons of fuel remain.